Theory

 C7+9 (C7#9): C – E – G – Bb – D#

 The names of these chords are C dominant seventh, sharp ninth and C dominant seventh, flat ninth.
 C7-9 and C7+9 can also be written C7b9 and C7#9 respectively.
+A C7-9 can both be seen as a dominant 7th chord with a flattened 9th note or as a 9th chord with a flattened 9th note.
+Just as C7+9 can both be seen as a 7th chord with a sharpened 9th note or as a 9th chord with a sharpened 9th note.

-Comparing with a third group of altered seventh chords.
+Comparing with a third group of altered seventh chords:

 C7: C – E – G – Bb